jmuehlig/perf-cpp/docs/README.md

 # Documentation
-Welcome to the detailed documentation for *perfcpp*.
+Welcome to the detailed documentation for *perf-cpp*.
 Below, you'll find the Table of Contents which guides you through various topics, from setup to advanced usage.

 * [Building and including this library](build.md)